widgetface/model_of_life_take-home-exercise/README.md

 ## Prerequisites

-To run tests please install pytest in a virtual environment and run the tests.
+To run the tests, please install pytest in a virtual environment and run the tests.

 `` pip install pytest ``